bgd-labs/aave-proposals-v3/src/20240224_Multi_FundingUpdate/FundingUpdate.md

 The forum post also asks to withdraw all from Aave V2 AMPL, but the pool has no AMPL available.

 Withdraw aCRV, aEthCRV, aBAL and aEthBAL and transfer BAL and CRV to ALC SAFE.

-Enable @karpatkey_Tokenlogic so submit funding proposals consisting of the following via the Direct-to-AIP process:

-1. Consolidate the treasury to GHO
-2. Migrate funds from v2 to v3 on respective networks
-3. Move funds from Polygon to Ethereum

 ## References